rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

     email: string,
     role: "EDITOR" | "VIEWER"
     id: string
-} | string | undefined
+} | string
 ```

 Status:

 - 200: Title Updated Successfully
   - Name and email will be set to the new value
-- 400: If the name or email is invalid or you attempt to update the project owner
+- 400: If the role specified is not either EDITOR or VIEWER, or you tried to update the info of the project owner.
-  - Body will be undefined
+  - Body will be an error message
 - 401: The authentication token was not provided or was invalid
-  - Body will be undefined
+  - Body will be an error message
 - 403: The user is not the owner of the project
-  - Body will be undefined
+  - Body will be an error message
 - 404: The requested project was not found
-  - Body will be undefined
+  - Body will be an error message
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
-  - Body will be undefined
+  - Body will be an error message

 ### Delete Contributor `DELETE` `/api/v1/project/[project_id]/contributor/[contributor_id]`